Friday the 13th Part VIII: Jason Takes Manhattan: Casting

-Actress Jensen Daggett was cast as the lead of Rennie Wickham, beating out Elizabeth Berkley and Pamela Anderson for the role.
+Actress Jensen Daggett was cast as the lead of Rennie Wickham, beating out Elizabeth Berkley, Dedee Pfeiffer and Pamela Anderson for the role.
 Lisa Wilcox was offered a role in the film but turned it down.
-Scott Reeves was cast in the role of Sean Robertson at the last minute after the producers felt the previously-cast actor had no sexual chemistry with Daggett.
+Scott Reeves was cast in the role of Sean Robertson at the last minute, after the producers felt the previously cast actor had no sexual chemistry with Daggett.
 The film marked the feature debut of actress Kelly Hu.
 Peter Mark Richman was cast in the film as Charles McCulloch, the students' teacher and Rennie's uncle.